jjmchew/jjmchew.github.io/LS171/05-writtenStudyNotes.md

 - **cross-site scripting (XSS)** : adding (malicious) javascript code to a webpage through forms, comments, etc. which is interpreted and executed as javascript code [^16]
   - Mitigations:
-    - always sanitize user input (e.g., removing <script> tags, disallowing HTML and JS altogether)
+    - always sanitize user input (e.g., removing \<script> tags, disallowing HTML and JS altogether)
     - escape all user input to display it (i.e., don't let browser interpret entered text as code)
-      - e.g., use HTML entities:  replace "<" with "&lt;"; replace ">" with "&gt;"
+      - e.g., use HTML entities:  replace "<" with "\&lt;"; replace ">" with "\&gt;"

 ### Be aware of the different services that TLS can provide, and have a broad understanding of each of those services

 - TLS is a cryptographic protocol that encrypts every HTTP request / response sent over the internet [^16]
+- TLS handshake [^26]:
+  - establishes cipher suites (agreed set of algorithms for encryption, authentication, integrity)
+  - server sends certificate (for TLS authentication, server's public key sent for encryption)

 - TLS offers secure message exchange over an unsecure channel (HTTP) by providing: [^22]
-  - encryption : encoding messages so only authorized recipients can decode
+  - **encryption** : encoding messages so only authorized recipients can decode
+    - uses TLS handshake to establish asymmetric/symmetric keys for message exchange; requires additional 2 RTT after TCP 3-way handshake [^23]
-  - authentication : verify the identity of a party in message exchange
+  - **authentication** : verify the identity of a party in message exchange [^24]
+    - server issues a digital certificates; certificates issued by Certificate Authorities (CA) are safest, are digitally signed by CAs
+    - "Chain of Trust" : server certificates are issued by Intermediate CA, which is certified by Root CAs (small group of highly trusted CAs)
-  - integrity : verify message has not be tampered with (MAC)
+  - **integrity** : verify message has not be tampered with in transit
+    - MAC - Message Authentication Code [^25]
+    - TLS also uses a header, includes MAC field : acts like a checksum (contains "digest" of data payload created based on agreed cipher suite);  receiver will create and compare their own version of the "digest" to confirm data payload was not tampered with [^25]

 ---